 In the heart of the city is the Tiananmen Square and right in front of it is the famous Forbidden City.
 Both sites are worth a visit for their history and architecture.
 Tiananmen Square, the largest square in the world, is all fenced in, as I understood, since the protests of 1989.
 Therefore, it can only be accessed through two single guarded access points.

 A must see in Beijing.
 The ticket to the immense and impressive Forbidden City will cost you only about 60 Rmb (8 euros approx.).
 For jut that money you will be able to walk for a couple of hours through what was the imperial palace and the home of the ancient Chinese dynasties for almost 500 years.

 As you leave, right in front of it, on a hill, is the Jingshan Park.
 From there you can see the Forbidden City from above.
-It is one of those places you have to go and see yes or no during your trip to Beijing in 3 days.
+It is one of those places you have to go and see during your trip to Beijing in 3 days.

 3. Beihai Park